 7 common mistakes that will void your car insurance

-For a lot of us (excluding my sister), driving is a part of everyday life and is as simple as breathing.
-And aside from the anxiety I get when I’m asked to reverse park, driving can be quite enjoyable and therapeutic.
+For a lot of us, driving is a part of everyday life and is as simple as breathing.
+And aside from the anxiety people can get when asked to reverse park, driving can be quite enjoyable and therapeutic.
 However, silly – and avoidable – mistakes happen everyday to even the most responsible drivers.
 So before you next get into your car, here are seven things that can void your car insurance.

 Being under the influence of drugs and alcohol